 Dri-Eaz DrizAir 1200 – The DrizAir 1200 is the least expensive Dri-Eaz dehumidifier we surveyed, retailing for around $1500.
 It comes equipped with many of the commercial dehumidifier features and functions we outlined earlier in this guide including a hot-gas bypass for faster defrost at cold temperatures and semi-pneumatic wheels and a rigid handle for improved portability.

-Dri-Eaz Evolution – The Evolution is the exact same price as the Revolution LGR – $1800.
+Dri-Eaz Evolution – The Evolution is the exact same price as the Revolution LGR at the time of the writing of this guide – $1800 (approx.).
 Like all other Dri-Eaz dehumidifiers we surveyed it features a built-in condensate pump with a 20 ft head (meaning it can pump condensate 20 ft vertically) with an included 40 ft drain hose that is attached to the dehumidifier via a quick connect fitting.
 Again, like all other Dri-Eaz units we surveyed this is the primary means by which condensate is “collected”.
 There is a small reservoir to collect water in the event of an unexpected shut down but the primary means by which condensate is “collected” is by draining the dehumidifier through the included 40 ft drain hose.

 Dri-Eaz LGR 2800i and LGR 3500i – The LGR 2800i and 3500i are the most heavy duty commercial dehumidifiers we surveyed.
 These units are built for maximum moisture removal.
 Both units feature a 400 CFM fan and both can easily remove more than 100 pints of moisture per day at AHAM.
 The LGR 2800i can remove 130 ppd and the LGR 3500i can remove 170 ppd at AHAM.
 Both units also have a larger manufacturer specified operating temperature range than any other commercial dehumidifier we surveyed, including all other Dri-Eaz dehumidifiers we surveyed.
 Both the 2800i and 3500i can be operated in temperatures as warm as 125° F. This type of performance doesn’t come cheap.
 The LGR 2800i retails for around $2800 and the LGR 3500i retails for about $3100.
 Both units are also extremely heavy – about 165 lb. each.

-Dri-Eaz LGR 7000XLi – The LGR 7000XLi is the same price as the LGR 3500i – $3100.
+Dri-Eaz LGR 7000XLi – The LGR 7000XLi is the same price as the LGR 3500i at the time of the writing of this guide – $3100 (approx.).
 What makes it unique is its “Advanced Crossflow Technology” which allows for improved efficiency at low grain or in low humidity environments.
 At 80° F and a mere 20% RH the LGR 7000XLi still removes 17 pints of moisture per day, much more than commercial units from competing manufacturers or any consumer grade dehumidifier.

 For pricing on all Dri-Eaz dehumidifiers see below.